containers/buildah/install.md

   buildah --help
 ```

+## RHEL, CentOS

-In RHEL 7, ensure that you are subscribed to `rhel-7-server-rpms`,
+In RHEL and CentOS 7, ensure that you are subscribed to `rhel-7-server-rpms`,
 `rhel-7-server-extras-rpms`, and `rhel-7-server-optional-rpms`, then
 run this command: